jpitts/eth-community-discussions/proposals-to-scale.md

 ---

-## Under Active Development
+## Under Development / Testnets

-Not ready for use in mainnet dapps, but getting close.
+Not ready for use in mainnet dapps, but getting closer.

 ### POA Network
 - [Website](https://poa.network/)